cocos/cocos-docs/en/extension/index.md

 # Editor Extension

 Cocos Creator provides several methods to help users customize and extend the editor.
 The user extensions will be loaded by packages.
-You can install your own package or third party package by putting it to the right place.
-You may need to manually reload the editor window or restart the editor to make the installed packages work.
+Custom packages or third party packages can be installed by putting them into the right place.
+Extensions may need to be manually reloaded in the editor window or even restart the editor to make the installed packages work.

 Cocos Creator inherits the usage of `package.json` that is used in __Node.js__ to manifest the contents and registry in your package.